denvermullets/denvermullets/README.md

 ### About Me
 Hi I’m Ryan, a software engineer, [designer](https://www.denvermullets.com/video) and [photographer](https://www.denvermullets.com/).
-I have a long history with being involved with coding, starting when I was about 11 yrs old.
-A friend introduced me to QBasic and the help docs so with nothing but time on my hands I started making my own games and apps.
-From there I moved on to Visual Basic 3.0 and was able to make a couple of apps for family members.

-I was previously an Art Director in the sports world and am now currently working for a small early stage startup where I've been able to rapidly grow and make an immediate impact.
-I value companies that want to push their employees to grow while giving them the support that they need.
-I love working with React, Typescript and/or Javascript, Node.js, Ruby, and Ruby on Rails.
-I'm passionate about photography and design and truly believe that learning never stops.
+I was previously an Art Director in the sports world and I'm currently working for an agency where I work on some cool stuff that I can't share!
+I love working with React, Typescript, Node.js, Ruby, and Ruby on Rails.
+I'm passionate about photography and design and I truly believe that learning never stops.

 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/ryanvaznis) || [Twitter](https://twitter.com/ryanvaznis) || ryan.vaznis@gmail.com
 - ⚡ Fun fact: [I was on tv](https://vimeo.com/381425882) for a little bit and I think it's still in rotation